Boyd Tinsley of the Dave Matthews band on electric violin.

-By the beginning of the seveneteenth century, the violin's size and shape were well established and it had settled at four strings tuned in fifths to g-d'-a'-e".
+By the beginning of the 17th century, the violin's size and shape were well established and it had settled at four strings tuned in fifths to g-d'-a'-e".
 It was beginning to develop its own solo repertoire and the art of violin-making was acquiring a glamorous luster.
 Italy was again the focus, in particular the northern town of Cremona.

 It is thought that Stradivari was at one time a pupil of Andrea Amati's grandson, Nicolo.
 He began producing violins in his early twenties, although he did not acquire any great reputation until the death of Nicolo Amati in 1684.
-During the final decade of the seveneteenth century, Stradivari began to produce violins of the quality for which he is known today but it wasn't until the first two decades of the eighteenth century – often referred to as his golden period of violin making - that he reached his peak.
+During the final decade of the seventeenth century, Stradivari began to produce violins of the quality for which he is known today but it wasn't until the first two decades of the 18th century – often referred to as his golden period of violin making – that he reached his peak.
 The violins made by Stradivari in this period are still regarded as the pre-eminent examples of the craft.

 Stradivari never received anything like the adulation heaped on him today while he was alive, although he was certainly regarded as a fine craftsman.
 Nevertheless, his particular violin design has remained almost unchanged, and is the model to which all makers aspire.